-One incumbent drops in Oak Park Library Board race
+One incumbent drops in Oak Park library board race

-It was the most packed Oak Park Library Board race – maybe ever – with 10 candidates, but Tuesday's election saw one incumbent fall, one win reelection and three newcomers elected to the board.
+It was the most packed Oak Park library board race – maybe ever – with 10 candidates, but the election saw one incumbent fall, one win reelection and three newcomers elected to the board.

 Incumbent Matt Fruth kept his seat on the board, winning 13.4 percent of the vote, while incumbent Bruce Samuels lost with 7.62 percent.